https-www-twitter-com-henry0323389595/buckets.github.io/_posts/2015-06-01-spend-less-than-you-earn.md

 And we surprised ourselves by actually achieving it.
 We didn't suffer at all.
 I chose more sale items, shopped on a full stomach, and forewent some luxuries.
 Mostly, we just *tried*.
 Succeeding that month felt so good.

-# Yearly #
+## Yearly ##

 The time period that really counts is the year.
 Even if there are months when you spend more than you earn, if you can consistently spend less than you earn every year, you are on your way to financial happiness.  *You really can do it* if you start small and work your way up.

-Make a sheet like this that you can hang up on a wall.
+Make a sheet like this that you can hang up on a wall (if things-hanging-on-walls is the kind of thing that motivates you&mdash;or just keep track on a paper somewhere).

 <table class="form full-width">
 <tr>